-Employees who believe they have been subjected to sexual harassment are encouraged to submit a report to their immediate supervisor, an administrator, or the Title IX coordinator.
-Under no circumstances shall an employee be required to first report allegations of sexual harassment to a school contact person if that person is the individual who is accused of the sexual harassment.
-If the District staff member who received a report of alleged sexual harassment is not the Title IX Coordinator, then the District staff person shall inform the Title IX Coordinator of the alleged sexual harassment.
-As soon as reasonably possible after receiving a report of alleged sexual harassment from another District staff member or after receiving a report directly through any means, the Title IX Coordinator shall contact the complainant to:
+Employees who believe they have been subjected to sex-based harassment are encouraged to submit a report to their immediate supervisor, an administrator, or the Title IX coordinator.
+Under no circumstances shall an employee be required to first report allegations of sex-based harassment to a school contact person if that person is the individual who is accused of the sex-based harassment.
+If the District staff member who received a report of alleged sex-based harassment is not the Title IX Coordinator, then the District staff person shall inform the Title IX

+Coordinator of the alleged sex-based harassment.
+As soon as reasonably possible after receiving a report of alleged sex-based harassment from another District staff member or after receiving a report directly through any means, the Title IX Coordinator shall contact the complainant to:

-- Discuss the availability of supportive measures; - Consider the complainant's wishes with respect to supportive measures; - Inform the complainant of the availability of supportive measures with or without the filing of a formal complaint; and - explain to the complainant the process for filing a formal complaint.
+- Discuss the availability of supportive measures; - Consider the complainant's wishes with respect to supportive measures; - Inform the complainant of the availability of supportive measures with or without the filing of a complaint; - explain to the complainant the process for filing a complaint.; and - Provide the complainant information on the District's grievance procedures.